snowdj/vernonking.org/_posts/2013-12-20-dissolution-of-marriage.md

 divorce and puts it in her hand and sends her out of his house" (Deut.
 24:2--3, ESV).
-While this divorce also follows the legal divorce process, the language ("hates her") describes an unjustified divorce.[^24] Therefore, the two divorces, justified an unjustified, were both legally effective at ending the marriage of the woman, regardless of the supposed morality of each.[^25]
+While this divorce also follows the legal divorce process, the language ("hates her") describes an unjustified divorce.[^24] Therefore, the two divorces, justified and unjustified, were both legally effective at ending the marriage of the woman, regardless of the supposed morality of each.[^25]